-The Company believes the methodology and assumptions used in its quantitative assessment are consistent with the views of market participants.
-Significant inputs to the determination of fair value were as follows:
+The Company believes the methodology and assumptions used in its quantitative assessments were consistent with the views of market participants.
+Significant inputs to the determinations of fair value were as follows:

-- The Company applied a discounted cash flow methodology to the long-term forecasts for the Midwest Generation plants.
+- The Company applied a discounted cash flow methodology to the long-term budgets for the Midwest Generation plants, resulting in fair value over the carrying value of the reporting unit of 112%.
 The significant assumptions used to derive the long-term budgets used in the income approach are affected by the following key inputs: - The Company's views of power and fuel prices consider market prices for the next five years and the Company's fundamental view for the longer term, driven by the Company's long-term view of the price of natural gas.
 The Company's fundamental view for the longer term reflects the implied power price and heat rate that would support new build of a combined cycle gas plant.
 The price of natural gas plays an important role in setting the price of electricity in many of the regions where NRG operates power plants.
-Hedging is included to the extent of contracts already in place; - The Company's estimate of generation, fuel costs, capital expenditure requirements and the existing and anticipated impact of environmental regulations; - The Company's fundamental view for the longer term, cash flows for the plants in the region were included in the fair value calculation through the end of each plants' estimated useful life; and - Projected generation and resulting energy gross margin in the long-term forecasts is based on an hourly dispatch that simulates dispatch of each unit into the power market.
-The dispatch simulation is based on power prices, fuel prices, and the physical and economic characteristics of each plant

-• The Company applied a discounted cash flow methodology to the long-term budget for the Texas Non-Commodity reporting unit.
-The significant assumptions used to derive the long-term budgets used in the income approach are affected by the following key inputs: a terminal value utilizing assumed growth rates and discount rates that reflect the inherent cash flow risk.
+Hedging is included to the extent of contracts already in place; - The Company's estimate of generation, fuel costs, capital expenditure requirements and the existing and anticipated impact of environmental regulations; - The Company's fundamental view for the longer term, cash flows for the plants in the region were included in the fair value calculation through the end of each plants' estimated useful life; and - Projected generation and resulting energy gross margin in the long-term budgets is based on an hourly dispatch that simulates dispatch of each unit into the power market.
+The dispatch simulation is based on power prices, fuel prices, and the physical and economic characteristics of each plant - The Company applied a discounted cash flow methodology to the long-term budgets for the Texas and East Retail reporting units.
+The significant assumptions used to derive the long-term budgets used in the income approach are affected by the following key inputs: terminal values utilizing assumed growth rates and discount rates that reflect the inherent cash flow risk.